-- (d) The major finance or revenue bills may be combined or separated by a majority vote of either the Committee on Ways and Means or the Committee on Rules and Legislative Administration.
-Combined or separated bills must conform to the limits in the resolution as those limits apply to the accounts in those bills. - (e) Major finance and revenue bills are:
+(d) The major finance or revenue bills may be combined or separated by a majority vote of either the Committee on Ways and Means or the Committee on Rules and Legislative Administration.
+Combined or separated bills must conform to the limits in the resolution as those limits apply to the accounts in those bills.

-the agriculture and food finance bill;

-the capital investment finance bill:

-the education finance bill:

-the energy and climate finance bill:

-the environment and natural resources bill:

-the greater Minnesota jobs and economic development finance bill:

-the health and human services finance bill:

-the higher education finance bill:

-the housing finance bill:

-the jobs and economic development finance bill;

-the judiciary finance bill;

-the legacy finance bill:

-the public safety and criminal justice reform finance bill:

-the state government finance bill:

-the tax bill:

-the transportation finance bill; and
+(e) Major finance and revenue bills are:

-the veterans and military affairs finance bill.
+the agriculture finance bill; the capital investment finance bill; the commerce finance bill: the education finance bill: the early education finance bill; the environment and natural resources bill; the climate and energy finance bill: the labor, industry, veterans and military affairs finance bill; the health and human services finance bill; the higher education finance bill; the housing finance bill; the jobs and economic development finance bill; the judiciary finance bill: the legacy finance bill; the public safety and criminal justice reform finance bill; the state government finance and elections bill; the tax bill: the transportation finance bill; the workforce and business development finance bill; and the industrial education and economic development finance bill.